-The NC Natural Heritage Program distributes three shapefiles, updates of which are provided quarterly in January, April, July, and October.
+The NC Natural Heritage Program distributes two shapefiles, updates of which are provided quarterly in January, April, July, and October.
+Scroll to the bottom of this page for downloadable GIS files and the corresponding links on the Help page for shapefile attribute information.
 Shapefiles are available for:

 Natural Heritage Natural Areas (NHNA): This shapefile identifies terrestrial and aquatic sites that are of special biodiversity significance.
 A natural area’s significance may be due to the presence of rare species, exemplary natural communities, or important animal assemblages.
 This file is updated quarterly in January, April, July, and October.

 Many of these natural areas are on private land and are not open to the public.
 Before visiting any of these sites, please contact the landowner for permission.

 Managed Areas (MAREA): This shapefile identifies fee-simple properties and easements where natural resource conservation is one of the management goals.
 This file is updated quarterly in January, April, July, and October.

 Conservation Planning Tool (CPT).
 CPT assessments are a means for synthesizing and sharing the priorities of the state's conservation agencies and organizations with planners in government and the private sector to inform decisions and guide conservation efforts statewide.
 Four assessment datasets are available for download at the bottom of this page:

 - Agricultural Lands (To rejoin the split zipfile, reverse the file extensions of the pieces, e.g., change Ag_Lands_Threat_and_Viability_Assessments.001.zip to Ag_Lands_Threat_and_Viability_Assessments.zip.001.
 Your unzip software should now recognize the three files as a multipart zipfile.)